Rellik-7/Minor-Project/README.md

 # Minor-Project
-Image Classification on Fruits using Support Vector Machine
+Image Classification on Fruits using Support Vector Machine.
+This project was done by Suvayan Nath, in his first year of B.Tech at IIT Guwahati, while interning at Smartknower.